A hearty stew for your slow cooker!

 - 2 Tbsp. potato starch (optional)

-- Heat 1 Tbsp. coconut oil in a large skillet over medium high heat.
-Add stew meat and cook until browned, then flip and brown on all sides.
-Transfer to slow cooker.
+- Heat ½ Tbsp. ghee in a large skillet or Dutch oven over medium-high heat.
+Add half of the beef and cook until browned, 2-3 minutes, then flip and repeat until browned on all sides.
+Transfer meat to the slow cooker and repeat with remaining oil and beef.

-- Place all of the ingredients in a slow-cooker and cook on low for 8-10 hours or on high for 4-5 hours.
+- Place remaining ingredients in the slow cooker (with the exception of salt, pepper and potato starch).
+Stir, place lid on slow cooker and cook on LOW heat for 8 hours or HIGH heat for 4 hours.
 Season with salt and pepper to taste before serving.

-- (Optional step) Combine potato starch with a few tablespoons cold water and stir into hot stew to thicken.
+- Optional step to thicken stew: Combine potato starch with a few tablespoons of cold water and stir into hot stew to thicken.

 What are your favorite slow cooker meals?
 Let us know if you’d like to see more Slow Cooker recipes?